ghoshal7/Summary-of-repositories/README.md

   * [Predicting wind power output:](https://github.com/ghoshal7/Wind-Power-Prediction) Feature engineered environmental parameters and created a hybrid model using support vector machine (SVM) regression and extreme gradient boosting (xgboost) to predict the wind power output with 3.2% RMSE on validation set using 10 fold cross-validation
   * [Auto identifying fake news from real ones:](https://github.com/ghoshal7/Fake_or_real_news) Digitized text data and implemented various machine learning algorithm to predict fake news and compared the results of the algorithms with each other

+- Deep Learning and Neural Networks:
+  * [Natural language processing with recurrent neural network (RNN):](https://github.com/ghoshal7/Toxic_comment-Classification-with-RNN) Digitized over 150,000 texts, extracted features and implemented long short-term memory (LSTM) recurrent neural network (RNN) with accuracy of 98.5% on training and 97.27% on validation
+  * <b> Object detection for self-driving cars with Neural Network:</b> Implemented pretrained Keras YOLO (‘yolo.h5’) algorithm with 5 anchor boxes to detect objects using IOU and non-max supression

 - Time Series prediction
   * [Time series analysis of stock price of ExxonMobil](https://github.com/ghoshal7/Econometric-Time-Series-Analysis-of-stock-price) •	Conducted single and multi-variate time series analysis of stock prices using P/ACF and ARIMA, SARIMA, ARMA and VAR methods, regressed stock price on econometric parameters & developed final predictive model to generate short-time predictions on the test set